isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 but the configuration mechanism allows any option format as there is currently no way to validate it.

+The currently supported standard DHCPv6 options are listed in the table below.
+"Name" and "Code" are the values that should be used as a name/code in the option-data structures.
+"Type" designates the format of the data; the meanings of the various types are given in :ref:`dhcp-types`.

 .. _dhcp6-std-options-list:

-.. table:: List of Standard DHCPv6 Options configurable by an administrator
+.. table:: List of standard DHCPv6 options configurable by an administrator

    +--------------------------+-----------------+-----------------+-----------------+
    | Name                     | Code            | Type            | Array?          |